sudokim/skku-chat/README.md

 # SKKU Web Chat

 **SKKU Web Chat** is a simple chat app.
-This chat app makes it possible for verified skku students to chat with eachother.
-In order to use this chat app you will need to have acces to a skku email
+This chat app makes it possible for verified SKKU students to chat with eachother.
+In order to use this chat app you will need to have access to a valid SKKU email.

 # Demo